AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module3/ex4.md

 ![Segmentation](./images/streaming.png)

-By enabling the **Streaming** toggle, your segment will qualify in real-time and will be available for activation in real-time.
+By enabling the **Streaming** toggle, your segment will qualify in real-time (as soon as the data is available in Adobe Experience Platform, data collection using Web SDK is a requirement for this) and will be available for activation in real-time.

 Then, click the **Save** button to save your segment, after which you'll be taken back to the Segment overview  page.